QUICK REFERENCE PLANTING GUIDE

 - Compact - 12-24 inches apart in ground; 2-3 plants per 12-inch or larger container

-- Landscape - In ground: 36-48 inches tall with a similar spread; Container: 24-36 inches tall with a similar spread.
+- Spreading - In ground: 36-48 inches tall with a similar spread; Container: 24-36 inches tall with a similar spread.

-- Variegated - In ground: 36-48 inches tall with a similar spread; Container: 24-36 inches tall with a similar spread.
+- Vigorous - In ground: 36-48 inches tall with a similar spread; Container: 24-36 inches tall with a similar spread.

 5. Bloom Time - Summer to frost.